-Several people discovering the scrum ask me what velocity is and what the calculation of velocity in agile is.
+Several people discovering the scrum ask me what velocity is and what the calculation of it in agile is.
 So I have decided to make a very simple article to help them.

 The calculation of velocity in agile

-Calculation of velocity is very simple to perform.
+The Calculation is very simple to perform.
 Here’s an example of a board at the end of a sprint:

-At the end of the sprint, we will take the story points of each item in “done” and we will add them.
-We get the velocity of the sprint that ends.
+At the end of the sprint, we will take the story points of each item in “done” and we will add them up.
+Finally, we get the sprint velocity.
+As you can see, the calculation is really easy to do.

 Difference between velocity and capacity

-If the team is consistent, the final velocity should be close enough to the capacity defined at the start of the sprint.
+If the team is consistent, the final velocity should be similar to the capacity defined at the start of the sprint.

 However here is an important reminder.
 If this calculation of the capacity to do allows the Product owner to have an idea of the contents of the next sprints, we must always let the developers validate their capacity to do at the beginning of each sprint.